Corbelli/dqn-pytorch/README.md

 * Training - Convenience  class to handle training and tracking of the agent

-For a description of the implementation of the most complex variant, see the Report document.
+For a description of the implementation of the most complex variant, see the [Report file](./Report.md).

 The available models and corresponding classes are: